CartoDB/raster-loader/CONTRIBUTING.md

 ### Setting up your environment (Docker / Docker-Compose)

+As an alternative to setting up a virtual environment, you can also set up a development environment using Docker:

 1. Install Docker and Docker Compose on your system by following the instructions for your operating system from the official Docker website.
 2. Use `git clone` to clone [the Raster Loader repository](https://github.com/CartoDB/raster-loader)